 Traditionally, data analytics in finance focused on answering two questions: “What happened?” (descriptive analytics) and “Why did it happen?” (diagnostic analytics).

-Today’s data analytics evolved far beyond those traditional approaches.
+Today’s data analytics has evolved far beyond those traditional approaches.
 It is combined with AI/ML that is fueled by petabytes of customer, market, transaction, and other data.
 The ultimately large data volumes analyzed by sophisticated machine learning algorithms allow for:

 The Rise of Predictive Analytics in Finance